mdar365/wedding-anniversary-reminder/README.md

 ```

-To build the project, run the following in your terminal:
+Using Intellij IDEA is recommended for easily building the project.
+However, it can also be built by running the following in your terminal:
 `./gradlew build`

 Tests can be found in `src/test/kotlin/WeddingAnniversaryHandlerTest.kt`